prudhvideep/openai-lambda/README.md

 # OpenAI API Deployment on AWS Lambda

-This project sets up a simple Docker image to install and deploy an OpenAi Lambda.
+A simple setp to install and deploy an OpenAi Lambda layer using docker.
 It handles all the setup, dependencies, and pushes the layer to AWS.

 ## Prerequisites